2025 German federal election: FDP

 The FDP recorded the worst result in its history in terms of percentage of the party list vote.

 The party failed to reach the five percent hurdle, and consequently did not return to the Bundestag.
 Shortly after the result became known, Christian Lindner resigned as the party's leader and announced his retirement from active politics.
 The FDP's general secretary, Marco Buschmann, also stepped down from his role.

 BSW

-The BSW fell just short of reaching the nationwide five percent hurdle with 13,435 votes fewer than needed to qualify for seats.
-The 4.97% of the second vote meant they would not be represented in the Bundestag.
+The BSW fell just short of reaching the nationwide five percent hurdle with 9,529 votes fewer than needed to qualify for seats.
+The 4.98% of the second vote meant they would not be represented in the Bundestag.
 Some noted how the rise of Die Linke in opinion polls prior to the election might have likely harmed the prospects of the BSW.
 As a result, party leader Sahra Wagenknecht threatened to take legal action over the election's results, citing overseas voting problems.

+The BSW submitted a request to the Bundestag's election review committee requesting a full recount, though the committee ultimately rejected the request on 4 December 2025, and the BSW subsequently announced it would appeal to the Federal Constitutional Court.
+The BSW has argued that votes for it could have been incorrectly attributed to the small Bündnis Deutschland party, which appeared directly above it on the ballot in 15 out of 16 states; some transmission errors of that nature were identified and corrected following the election.
+Legal experts have stated that the chances of a recount being ordered by the Constitutional Court are slim.